Destinations Greece The Cyclades Mykonos

 Kato Mili windmills at sundown

-The six 16th-century thatch-topped windmills on the ridge above Little Venice — the Mykonian sundown the postcards undersell.
+The seven 16th-century thatch-topped windmills on the ridge above Little Venice — the Mykonian sundown the postcards undersell.
 Get to the windmill row by 7 p.m. in summer; the sun goes behind Delos around 8.30; the windmills are at their best in the orange minutes just before.
 Pair with a Caprice Bar table immediately after for the wave-on-the-floor hour.

 Free7 p.m. arrivalPair with Caprice